 - Nominees should be actively teaching Creative Writing at the high school level and should be members of MCTE.

 - Although participation in the Michigan Youth Arts Creative Writing Program is not required, it may be used to identify those who are teaching creative writing and encouraging students to share their work.

-The Touchstone Award recipient will be announced in late March each year and will be honored at the Michigan Youth Arts Festival in May.
-The Touchstone Award recipient will also be a candidate for Michigan Teacher of the Year.
+The Touchstone Award recipient was announced in late March each year and was honored at the Michigan Youth Arts Festival in May.
+The Touchstone Award recipient was also a candidate for Michigan Teacher of the Year.